 The process of learning can be much more complicated for children diagnosed with autism.
 Therefore, teachers who have pupils with an autism diagnosis in their classroom should tailor their teaching plan accordingly.
 The degree to which children will struggle with mainstream teaching methods will depend on where they are on the autism spectrum.

-Autism spectrum disorder (ASD) is a complex developmental disability; signs typically appear during early childhood and affect a person’s ability to communicate, and interact with others.
+Autism spectrum disorder (ASD) is a complex developmental condition.
+Symptoms typically appear during early childhood and impact a person’s ability to communicate and interact with others.

 Did you know: About 1% of the UK population has autism spectrum disorder.
 (Brugha T.S. et al., 2011)

-These specialised courses will teach you strategies for preparing lessons and teaching materials and introduce approaches to helping pupils develop confidence in their ability to learn and exhibit positive behaviour.
+These are specialised courses that will teach you strategies for lesson preparation and will introduce approaches that can help your pupils develop confidence in their ability to learn and exhibit positive behaviour.